jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 raspi:~$  sudo raspi-config
 ```

-### Mounting an External USB Hard Drive for Resilio Storage
+###3.
+Mounting an External USB Hard Drive for storage

-This point is optional, since now we already have Resilio properly running on our board.
-It is only needed if you are planning to back up music or other larger files.
+This point is only needed if you are planning to back up larger files.

 First you'd need to format the drive into the ExFAT format.
 I chose ExFAT because I have Windows, Linux, Android and MacOS and ExFAT seems to me like the only native option on all of them (apart from the outdated FAT32).